nick-otter/nick-otter.github.io/_posts/2023-02-06-The DevOps Lexicon.md

 ---
 layout: post
 title:  "The Engineering Lexicon"
-categories: development
+tag: personal
 ---

-This is a lexicon.
-It is filled with words for things that are hard to describe without them.
+This is a lexicon, filled with words for things that are hard to describe without them.

 # Describing patterns